Spin Calogero-Moser models on symmetric spaces: Introduction

-First examples of spin Calogero-Moser systems corresponding to symmetric pairs $K\subset G$ appeared in works of L. Feher, and B. Pusztai, see \cite{Fe} and references therein.
-Such systems have symplectic leaves of $T^*(G/K)$ as theirs phase space.
-Here the action of $K$ on $T^*(G/K)$ is the natural extension of the left action of $K\subset G$ on $G$.
+First examples of spin Calogero-Moser systems corresponding to symmetric pairs $K\subset G$ appeared in \cite{Fe} (see also references therein).
+Such systems have symplectic leaves of $T^*(G/K)/K$ as theirs phase space.
+Here the action of $K$ on $T^*(G/K)/K$ is the natural extension of the left action of $K\subset G$ on $G$.
 These are Hamiltonian systems that have Hamiltonians which are pull-backs of $Ad^*$-invariant functions on $\g^*$ with respect to the natural projection $T^*G\to \g^*$.
-Here we assume the trivialization of cotangent bundle $T^*G\simeq \g^*\times G$ by left translations.
-The number of such independent Hamiltonians is the rank of $G$ and is, typically, less then half of the dimension of the phase space.
+Throughout this paper we assume the trivialization of cotangent bundle $T^*G\simeq \g^*\times G$ by right translations.
+The number of such independent Hamiltonians is the rank of $G$ and is, typically, less than half of the dimension of the phase space.

 On the other hand, the equations of motion in such systems can be solved by the method of Hamiltonian reduction \cite{Ko}, now also known as the factorization method \cite{STS}.
-By analogy with characteristic Hamiltonian systems on simple Lie groups \cite{R} and to the spin Calogero-Moser systems \cite{R1}, one can expect that they are superintegrable\footnote{See \cite{SInt}\cite{N}\cite{R2} for a history and more details on superintegrability} in a sense of \cite{N}.
+By analogy with characteristic Hamiltonian systems on simple Lie groups \cite{R} and with the spin Calogero-Moser systems \cite{R1}, one can expect that they are superintegrable\footnote{See \cite{SInt}\cite{N}\cite{R2} for a history and more details on superintegrability} in a sense of \cite{N}.
 Here we will show that two--sided spin Calogero-Moser systems are indeed superintegrable.